matasurbonavicius/Quant/README.md

 This is a public repository managed by Matas Urbonavicius

-I upload my research and code in this repository.
+I upload my research and code here.

 Navigation:

 - Cpp
-  * Options scripts
+  * Options
 - Python
   * Quant Research
      + Jupyter Notebook Scripts